TCP vs UDP Protocols: Key Differences, Use Cases & Performance Guide

 Sometimes, a hybrid approach combining TCP and UDP is beneficial.
 This allows leveraging TCP’s reliability for critical data exchange and UDP’s speed for fast transfer to enhance the efficiency based on specific requirements within the application.

-For instance, most web traffic relies on the HyperText Transfer Protocol (HTTP) with TCP as its transport protocol.
+For instance, most web traffic relies on the Hypertext Transfer Protocol (HTTP) with TCP as its transport protocol.
 However, TCP proves inefficient for brief web conversations, which constitute a significant portion of web traffic.
 The setup and teardown overhead of the TCP state is less than ideal for these short connections.

 A hybrid approach, which employs TCP or UDP as the underlying transport protocol for web traffic, can address this challenge.
 UDP is used for short transfers like HTTP redirection to minimise TCP overhead while retaining TCP for reliable delivery and congestion control benefits.